 Often, permissions restrict the use of land and buildings in the general environment.
 They limit or dictate the appearance of buildings, access to highways, and landscaping.

 Because there is a difference between building regulations and planning permission, you may need to apply for separate permissions.
 That said, some building work requires buildings regulations approval, but not planning permission.

 Note: Always contact the local planning authority or one of the building control bodies for expert advice.

-ENGLAND & WALES: Information in this section explains what to do when you need planning permission.
+Information in the help guide explains what to do when you need planning permission.
 Find out where to apply and what may count as permitted development.

-Planning Permissions and Building Regulations in the United Kingdom
+Planning Permissions and Building Regulations in United Kingdom